platformsh/platformsh-docs/src/tutorials/migrating.md

-# Migrating to Platform.sh
+---
+title: "Migrating to Platform.sh"
+weight: 3

+description: |
   Moving an already-built site to Platform.sh is generally straightforward.
-For the most part, the only part that will vary from one framework to another is the details of the Platform.sh configuration files.
-See the **Featured Frameworks** section or our [project templates](https://github.com/platformsh/) for more project-specific documentation.
+For the most part, the only part that will vary from one framework to another is the details of the Platform.sh configuration files.<br><br>

+  See the <a href="/frameworks.html"><b>Featured Frameworks</b></a> section or our <a href="/development/templates.html"><b>Project Templates</b></a> for more project-specific documentation.
+---

 ## Preparation